scloud19/SECipedia/Node/basics.md

 				this object also has ties to node's event loop

+			process.env
+				Will allow you to get the ENV variables of the current process

 		You can have many listeners (all over your app) tied to one event Each of these will be invoked one at a time (not simultaneously)